 CRITERIA FOR ENTRY The requirements for entry into the Genesis Program are:

-- Applicant must desire to leave street life and prostitution and be interested in the recovery process
+- Applicant must have a history of sexual exploitation, be ready to leave it behind, and be committed to the recovery process

 - Applicant must be willing to attend the ASK Learning Centre as part of their program